rethc/Wellington-Timetable/README.md

-# Wellington-Timetable
+# Wellington Timetable
 ![Google Play Store Logo](https://i.imgur.com/UidliTe.png)

 A simple Metlink bus and train tracking application to get real time info and updates

-***Application is now unpublished on the Play Store due to new pricing plan on Google Map API services and releae of the Official Metlink Commuter App***
+***Application is now unpublished on the Play Store due to the cost of on Google Map API services there is now an Official Metlink Commuter App***

 **Instructions:**